nanoframework/nanoframework.github.io/content/building/build-instructions.md

 - launch.json (inside .vscode folder) here you can set up your launch configurations, such as gdb path or OpenOCD configuration.
 We've made available Gists with launch.json for several of the reference targets.
 Grab yours from [here](https://gist.github.com/nfbot). :warning: Remember to update paths and other preferences according to your setup and machine configuration. :wink:
 - cmake-variants.json (at the repository root) here you can add several build flavors.
 You can even add variants to each one.
 Check the documentation extension [here](https://vector-of-bool.github.io/docs/vscode-cmake-tools/variants.html#).
 We've made available Gists with cmake-variants.json for each of the reference targets.
 Grab yours from [here](https://gist.github.com/nfbot). :warning: Remember to update paths and other preferences according to your setup and machine configuration. :wink:

 To launch the build in VS Code check the status bar at the bottom.
-Select the build flavor and then click the build button (or hit F7).
+Select the build flavour and then click the build button (or hit <kbd>F7</kbd>).

-## .NET **nanoFramework** build deliverables
+## .NET **nanoFramework** firmware build deliverables

 After a successful build you can find the .NET **nanoFramework** image files in the *build* directory.
 Those are: